 Meetings and conferences, which traditionally have focused on training and continuing education, are one area where Pros are very focused.
 They believe this is one of the most important and strongest benefits they offer members.
 Yet, members rate meetings and conferences as lower importance than Pros.

-Other studies from Community Brands shed light on this disconnect.
+Other studies from Momentive Software shed light on this disconnect.
 They show that professional behaviors and preferences are evolving.
 They suggest that members learn through multiple modes versus relying only on the in-person annual conference for their continuing education.
 It may be time for organizations to emphasize additional learning opportunities, as well as other high-value member benefits, such as providing industry information and offering job opportunities.

 These are just some insights into how to improve your membership renewal rate.
 Subscribe to our blog below to learn more.